wso2/docs-is/en/docs/learn/authentication-session-persistence.md

 #### 1. Session Data

-Once the user gets authenticated over WSO2 Identity Server, it will create a session data object which stores the authenticated user and the other authentication flow details.
+Once the user is authenticated, WSO2 Identity Server creates a session data object that stores the authenticated user and the other authentication flow details.
 This will be stored in the database to be shared across the cluster nodes.

 #### 2. Operational Data

-This covers the same session data as in above but the outdated records.
-Ex: Once user gets authenticated, there will be a record for login status to that session id.
+Once user gets authenticated, there will be a record for login status to that session id.
 Then again when that user is logged out from the system, we are not removing the above record from the table and instead of that we add a new record to the same session id with status